bnanita/trafficapi/README.md

 2012-11-01 00:00:00,1083,3,NB_OS,1,North,26,0,,18526,0,1,25,0,0,0,0,0,2012/11/01,00,3,Thursday,Weekdays
 ```

-### Quotes API

 #### GET `/arima`

-It returns list of outliers, balanced accuracy and processing time.
+It returns list of outlierr using arima algorithm, balanced accuracy and processing time.

 #### GET `/lstmrnn`

-It returns list of outliers, balanced accuracy and processing time.
+It returns list of outliers using , balanced accuracy and processing time.

 #### GET `/extracs`

-It returns processing time, balanced accuracy and  lists of outliers
+It returns processing time using extracs web service, balanced accuracy and  lists of outliers predection based on extracs algorithm.
 The body must have:

 * `trainfile`: name of the training file